Susan Rice blasts Trump over secure server, asked if Obama ever used similar system

 CONWAY SAYS PELOSI WAS PRESSURED BY MEN BEFORE IMPEACHMENT DECISION

-Rice, who was a guest at the Texas Tribune Festival in Austin, addressed whistleblower allegations that the Trump administration worked to "lock down" these records to presumably hide his interaction with Zelensky where he dangled about $400 million in military aid to get Kiev to investigate the Bidens relationship too the country.
+Rice, who was a guest at the Texas Tribune Festival in Austin, addressed whistleblower allegations that the Trump administration worked to "lock down" these records to presumably hide his interaction with Zelensky where he dangled about $400 million in military aid to get Kiev to investigate the Bidens relationship to the country.

 Both Trump and Zelensky denied the allegations.
 Trump insisted that the conversation was "perfect" and he was just making sure the country was making good on its promise to weed out corruption.